-Washington had never experienced significant commercial oil production, but during the Great Depression, a wildcat well drilled by the Sound Cities Gas & Oil Company found just enough oil to excite interest about 40 miles south of Seattle.
+Washington state had never experienced significant commercial oil production until a wildcat well drilled by the Sound Cities Gas & Oil Company during the Great Depression.
+The company found just enough oil to instill oil fever about 40 miles south of Seattle.

 The drilling site selected for this 1936 exploratory well was near where coalbed methane had been discovered by Eugene Lawson, who had drilled a core in search of coal in 1911.